Broil King Vs Weber: Which Grill is Worth Your Money?

 Weber Genesis E-435 additional features

-The Genesis E-435 stands out thanks to the Weber CRAFTED system, which allows you to swap out different grilling surfaces, including a searing grate, pizza stone, and grilling basket.
+The Genesis E-435 stands out thanks to the Weber CRAFTED system, allowing you to swap out different grilling surfaces, including a searing grate, pizza stone, and grilling basket.
+It also comes equipped with Weber’s largest and hottest sear zone.
+So, you can grill, bake, and even stir-fry.

-Nearly all of the Genesis is made of solid stainless steel, and the quality of construction is backed up by the ten-year Weber warranty on all parts.
+Nearly all of the Genesis is made of solid stainless steel, and the ten-year Weber warranty on all parts backs up the quality of construction.
+The Genesis really is a top-quality grill.

-However, the Sovereign XLS 90 is equally well built and has just a few more bells and whistles than the Genesis.
+However, this Broil King gas grill is equally well-built and has just a few more bells and whistles than the Genesis.

 Broil King Sovereign XLS 9 grill knobs, side table and side burner

-Added to this are the little touches, like the fact that, while both grills come with fold-down side shelves, the Sovereign’s side burners also fold down for easy storage.
-It also comes with side shelf bins and tool hooks that give you additional storage space.
+Added to this are the little touches, like the fact that, while both grills come with fold-down side shelves, the Baron’s infrared burner on the side also folds down for easy storage.
+It also comes with side shelf bins and tool hooks for additional storage space.

-While there really isn’t much to choose between these grills, and we really love the Genesis E-435, the Sovereign XLS 90 does everything it can, plus just a little bit more.
+While there isn’t much to choose between these grills, and we really love the Genesis E-435, the Baron S 490 PRO does everything it can, plus just a little bit more.

 Other grills to consider

-Of course, both Weber and Broil King have huge ranges to choose from, so if neither the Genesis E-435 nor the Sovereign XLS 90 really excites you, there are some other entry-level options for you to consider.
+Of course, both Weber and Broil King have huge ranges to choose from.
+So, if neither the Genesis E-435 nor the Baron S 490 PRO excites you, there are some other entry-level options to consider.

 Weber Spirit E-330 Propane Gas Grill